Procrastik/RT-Weapon-Scraper/README.md

 _**Max Recoil**_ - The recoil value the weapon has in its highest damaging mode.
 I chose to focus on the maximum damaging mode for this check if applicable so on super odd weapons this may not always be the highest recoil possible on the weapon.

-_**Base Damage**_ - The base direct damage of the weapon in its default mode.
+_**Base Direct Damage**_ - The base direct damage of the weapon in its default mode.
 This is mostly to help compare weapons that have nearly unusable max damage modes due to incredible misfire/jam rates or other detrimental effects.
 Does not account for ammo bonuses.

-_**Max Damage**_ - Dakka Dakka.
+_**Max Direct Damage**_ - Dakka Dakka.
 The absolute maximum possible direct damage the weapon can do in its highest damaging mode using its most damaging ammotype.

 _**Max Ammo Damage**_ - The direct damage value (not including AOE) of the most damaging ammo type if applicable.
 This checks for ammo damagepershot as well as damagemultiplier.